2018ik/2018ik.github.io/_wiki/economy.markdown

 This is commonly translated as "stewardship" or "dispensation" (Eph.
 1:10, 3:9; 1 Tim.
 1:4).
 Just like how a household administration comprises of a plan to distribute resources throughout the household, God's economy consists of a plan to dispense Himself into His chosen people so that He might have a household to express Himself.

+### Stewardship

+To God, His plan is His economy.
+To us, His plan is our stewardship.
+Our burden to carry out His will is our stewardship.

 ### Household